 The image depicts Mary as

-. . . a beautiful young Indian maiden with a look of love, compassion, and humility, her hands folded in prayer in reverence to the Almighty God. . . .
+a beautiful young Indian maiden with a look of love, compassion, and humility, her hands folded in prayer in reverence to the Almighty God….
 Her rose dress, adorned with a jasmine flower, eight petal flowers, and nine heart flowers symbolic to the Aztec culture, is that of an Aztec princess.
-Her blue mantle symbolized the royalty of the gods, and the blue color symbolized life and unity. . . .
+Her blue mantle symbolized the royalty of the gods, and the blue color symbolized life and unity….
 Twelve rays of the sun surround her face and head.
 She stands on the moon, supported by an angel with wings like an eagle: to the Aztec, this indicated her superiority to the moon god, the god of night, and her divine, regal nature.
 Most important are the black maternity band, a jasmine flower, and a cross that are present in the image.
 The maternity band Mary wears depicts she is with child.
 That child, of course, is Christ Our Saviour.
+(Source: maryourmother.net)

-Today, we invoke Our Lady of Guadalupe’s intercession during pregnancy because, not only is she our spiritual mother, but she depicted herself on the image as pregnant with Baby Jesus.
+We invoke Our Lady of Guadalupe’s intercession for pregnant women, because not only is she our spiritual mother, but she depicted herself on the image as pregnant with Baby Jesus.
 She wants us to know that she loves and cares for us, especially during pregnancy.
 Just as we can run to our mothers in times of need, so can we run to our Blessed Mother, for she will hold both mother and baby in her mantle.

 St. Gerard Majella

-Since then, St. Gerard has been invoked as the patron saint of preborn children, of mothers, and of pregnancies.
+Since then, St. Gerard has been invoked as the patron saint of preborn children, mothers, and pregnancies.

 If you are pregnant, or know someone who is, keep her and the baby in your daily prayers.
-Pray for the intercession of Our Lady of Guadalupe, or say the novena to St. Gerard below, which reflects on the virtues he exemplified in his daily life and a mother’s desire for her preborn child to share in these virtues.
+Pray for the intercession of Our Lady of Guadalupe.
+Then say the novena to St. Gerard below, which reflects on the virtues he exemplified in his daily life and on a mother’s desire for her preborn child to share in these virtues.
 You may also share this novena with your friends and family, or say it as a group.
 Remember that Christ said, “For where two or three are gathered together in my name, there am I in the midst of them” (Matt.
 18.20)